 Pizzeria Jacomax is one of the most well-known pizzerias in Sheung Wan.
 Packed at lunch time, if you find a spot, it will be one of your local favourites due to its fabulous Neapolitan pizzas.
 On a typical Friday night, the highly-compact restaurant is jam-packed with people feasting themselves with freshly baked bread and salads, and, of course, pizza.
 You can spoil yourself with as many as 19 varieties of pizza or even choose your own toppings.
 Still, their widely popular “Gorgonzola & Apple White Pizza” is a sure-shot winner.

-Arguably the best pizza joint for people watching, you’ll find Ciao Chow right in the heart of Lan Kwai Fong with great views of all the madness that takes place just a few feet away.
+Arguably the best pizza joint for people watching, you’ll find Ciao Chow in Sai Ying Pun (they also have a kiosk a few steps into Ocean Park).
 The restaurant offers splendid decor (e.g. copper accents and marble tables) and an ambience that screams cosiness.
 In fact, Ciao Chow is the first Hong Kong restaurant to be honoured with a VPN (Verace Pizza Napoletana) certification.
 A VPN-certified pizzaiolo uses specific techniques and ingredients to make original Neapolitan pizza.
-The place is famous for its brunches and a broad range of pizzas, and among them, “Margherita” pizza (HK$178) takes the proverbial cake with its delicious toppings and high quality extra virgin olive oil.
+The place is famous for its brunches and a broad range of pizzas, and among them, the Margherita pizza (HK$98) takes the proverbial cake with its delicious toppings and high quality extra virgin olive oil.

 La Camionetta — Central

 Say hello to large, tasteful pizzas and a colourful, cosy vibe.
 Fini’s Italian American is rated as the best ‘Italian in Hong Kong’ by USA Today, and with some merit.
 The restaurant walls are artfully decorated, and there’s a bar at the entrance.
 The casual bistro-like vibe gives the impression of an American-style eatery.
-Fini’s Italian American offers six variations of pizza, with “Brooklyn Special” (HK$280) being their signature offering for many visitors.
+Fini’s Italian American offers six variations of pizza, with “Brooklyn Special” (HK$130 for the 18-inch pie) being their signature offering for many visitors.
 It is made with homemade mozzarella, basil, and fried eggplant.
 Lastly, save some space for their delicious pasta.

 Mother of Pizzas — Causeway Bay

 Mother of Pizzas is a compact, simple Italian eatery that serves appetising wood-fired pizzas based on Neapolitan and New York traditions.
 The wheat dough used to make pizzas is slowly proofed for about two days and is flash-baked in Mother of Pizza’s woodstone oven.
 The outcome is a crispy, chewy pizza loaded with toppings on a thin crust.
-The signature varieties of Mother of Pizzas include “Pepperoni L’Americano” (HK$198), a meat lover’s delight, and “Crazy Cheese” (HK$228), a four-cheese pizza with fior di latte, mozzarella, fontina, and Grana Padano.
+The signature varieties of Mother of Pizzas include “Pepperoni L’Americano” (HK$198 for 13-inch pizza), a meat lover’s delight, and “Crazy Cheese” (HK$228 also for 13-inch pizza), a four-cheese pizza with fior di latte, mozzarella, fontina, and Grana Padano.

-CAPO Sai Ying Pun is a hidden little gem, located next to the Hong Kong University Museum and Art Gallery.
-A cosy ambience complemented with fantastic service, their delightful antipasti boards and Italian wine selection are of particular note.
-If it’s your first visit to CAPO, you cannot go wrong with the “Pizza Napoletana” (HK$148) and Tiramisu (HK$78).
-The second location under the Capo Group family serves up equally authentic Italian dishes.
+CAPO is a hidden little gem located on Bonham Road.
+A cosy ambience complemented with fantastic service, their delightful antipasti boards, and Italian wine selection are of particular note.
+If it’s your first visit to CAPO, you cannot go wrong with the “Pizza Napoletana” (HK$148).
+The group under which the group operates also has two other spots in Mui Wo, called Grill House and Capo Terrazza, which both serve a selection of the same pizzas served at the Sai Ying Pun location.

 Alvy’s — Kennedy Town

 Alvy’s located in Kennedy Town is a must-visit restaurant for tasteful New York-style pizzas and an excellent range of craft beers and cocktails.
 The establishment offers evenly spaced tables that allow for elbow room, or a view of the sunset by the water if you decide to do takeaway.
-Alvy’s showstopper is their “Fort Greene” pizza (HK$178) that is served with shaved asparagus, basil pesto, bocconcini mozzarella, and sauteed mushrooms.
+Alvy’s showstopper is their “Ma La Di Da” pizza (HK$178) which is topped with Sichuan pepper tomato, Bocconcini, and ‘nduja.

 Al Forno Cafe and Bar — Causeway Bay